NSS Background Remover

 4b.
 Or open the full editor to keep working

 When the cutout is just one piece of a bigger image, send it into the full image editor.
-There you get multi-file layers with blend modes, 22 filters, ready-made lifestyle scenes to drop your subject into, a 3D preview with depth relief, and an AI assistant — plus the AI tool suite (generate a new background, inpaint, restore, colorize, upscale 2×/4×, and more).
+There you get multi-file layers with blend modes, 22 filters, a 3D preview with depth relief, and AI upscaling (2×/4×) to add resolution before you export.

 Tips for the cleanest result

 Reach for Best Quality whenever the subject has hair, fur, or semi-transparent material — the extra processing time is worth it on difficult edges.
 Keep originals high-resolution; the tool downscales internally if needed and scales the mask back up, so you lose nothing by starting large.
-And if you are cutting a whole catalog, use batch mode and let it run while you do something else, since everything stays local on your machine.
+And when a source image is too small to publish, run the 2×/4× AI upscaler before you export — it all stays local on your machine.